Metalystn/Exam-repository/quality-scenario-CourseEstaSystem.md

 #### Quality Scenario: Performance

-- **Stimulus:** The system receives 5000 concurrent course validation requests.
+- **Stimulus:** The system receives a large number of concurrent requests for processing.

 - **Source of Stimulus:** A peak period with multiple users submitting course data simultaneously.